cython/cython/docs/src/userguide/faq.rst

     ``-DCYTHON_CLINE_IN_TRACEBACK=0``

-  In Cython versions before 3.1, you also had to pass the option ``--no-c-in-traceback`` or set the option ``c_line_in_traceback=False``.
+  In Cython versions before 3.1, you also had to pass the option ``--no-c-in-traceback`` or set the option ``c_line_in_traceback=False`` to get the reduction in size.

-* Turn off the ``cython.binding`` directive (either globally, or locally for a class or specific functions).
-The ``binding`` directive significantly improves introspection of Cython-generated functions.
-However, if you don't need this introspection then you can save some size.
+* If you do not need Cython implemented functions to look and behave like Python functions when it comes to introspection (argument names, annotations, etc.), you can turn off the ``binding`` directive, either globally, or locally for classes or specific functions.
+This will make Cython use the normal CPython implementation for natively implemented functions, which does not expose such functionality.

-* If you do not need docstrings of python functions and classes you can disable including docstrings to final binary with the  :data:`Cython.Compiler.Options.docstrings` option.
+* If you do not need to expose the docstrings of Python functions and classes, you can exclude them from the extension module with the option :data:`Cython.Compiler.Options.docstrings`.

 ----------